 For more information on the CPSA and standards go to:

 The JCCP categories of membership are as follows:

-Part 1 – All members of the following Professional Statutory Regulated Bodies (PSRB’s)
+Part 1 – Designated health care professional members of the following Professional Statutory Regulated Bodies (PSRB’s)

 Who meet JCCP entry requirements, including Beauty Therapists practising at and above Level Four of the HEE Framework and other non-registered PSRB practitioners.

 All membership of the JCCP Practitioner Register is initially provisional until evidence can be produced to confirm that each Registrant conforms fully with the JCCP practitioner entrance requirements and provides evidence of competence and proficiency as set down within both the CPSA and JCCP standards.

 There is a ‘fast track’ process for experienced practitioners. (to be available from Janaury 2019)

 There will also be a ‘Trainee Category’ included in the Register for persons enrolled on JCCP approved training programmes leading to a recognized JCCP qualification (this category of members will not be ‘public facing’).

 Moving from Provisional to Full Membership must take place within 2 years of initial registration with the JCCP.
 Depending on the amount of experience you have, and the route you wish to take, during this time period you will need to either: